Travel guide

 On iPhone: Go to Settings → Cellular Data → Add Data Plan → Scan QR Code.
 Point the camera at the code and the profile will be installed in a few seconds.

 Installation takes less than two minutes.
-The system will ask you to name the plan (e.g., "Europe PuraSim") to differentiate it from your Mexican SIM.
+The system will ask you to name the plan (for example, "Europe PuraSim") to differentiate it from your Mexican SIM.

 Step 4 — Configure which line uses data